-The VIVA Anti-Racism Webinar Series covers a broad array of anti-racist topics and approaches with the goal of developing community through conversation, creating spaces where people can talk through anti-racist efforts at their institutions, engage with scholars, and learn what libraries could and should be like when they value diversity, equity, and inclusion.
-Below are links to recordings and brief descriptions from the series.
+The VIVA Anti-Racism Webinar Series covers a broad array of anti-racist topics and approaches with the goal of developing community through conversation, creating spaces where people can talk through anti-racist efforts at their institutions, and providing an avenue for VIVA members to engage with scholars.

 The following breakout session framework is an example of one way to build a conversation at your institution and is loosely based on the 15% solutions used in the Liberating Structures approach as adapted from “Not Without My Librarian: Developing OER Advocacy & Community” by Heather Blicher, Hillary Miller, and Brenda Smith.
 It includes time for private rumination, sharing, and feedback.
 The exercise is focused on identifying one anti-racist action, small or large, that is within your power to take.